scholarslab/CodeLab/Week08/lesson.md

 Yes, you can have a dictionary assign itself as a value.

 Meanwhile, keys must be hashable objects, which I'm not going to get into right now.
-For the most part, it means that keys should be primitive objects.
+For the most part, it means that keys should be basic objects.

 Dictionaries are defined using curly brackets, but they're addressed like lists.
 You can even use integers as keys, just like the index to a list.
 However, there is no provision for index continuity (i.e. list indices don't skip numbers, but dictionary keys can be whatever you want).